famoser/agnes/README.md

     # the path of the previous installation is given in $PREVIOUS_INSTALLATION_PATH
     rollback:
         hook: rollback
-        commands:
+        script:
           - echo "rollbacked"

     # executed right after the symlink changes
     restart_php:
         hooks: [after_deploy, after_rollback]
-        commands:
+        script:
           - killall -9 php-cgi

     # execute commands on deploy hook, constrained to specific instances
     fixtures:
         hook: after_deploy
         instance_filter: *:*:dev
-        commands:
+        script:
           - php bin/console doctrine:fixtures:load -q

+# commands create actions which are executed on a specific instance
+# after the execution finishes, you can define the next following action
-# action can be executed after a deploy action, constrained to specific instances
+# you can constrain the proceeding action to specific instances
 # only copy:shared actions are supported; within deploy / rollback actions
 actions:
     prod_data_on_staging:
         after: deploy
         instance_filter: *:*:staging
-        command: copy:shared
+        action: copy:shared
         arguments: { source: production }

 # instances are the target of your commands, each consisting of a server, an environment and a stage